Release, July 2020

 We may publish personal information on our website and social media, such as competition results and acceptance into competitions.

 How we protect your personal information

-Your personal information is stored on our electronic filing system and our servers based in the UK and is accessed by our paid coaches/volunteers for the purposes set out above.
+Your personal information is stored on our electronic filing system (Hy-Tek Team Manager), on our cloud based account with Team Unify, our servers based in the UK and on the personal computers of authorised club volunteers and paid coaches and is accessed by our paid coaches/volunteers for the purposes set out above.

 How long we keep your personal information